Raid of Nassau: Landing and capture

 The firing of Montagu's guns had given Nicholas cause for concern, but his men had by now occupied the fort, and he was consulting with his officers on their next move when Burke arrived.
-They obligingly repeated to Burke that they had arrived to take the powder and weapons, and were prepared to assault the town.
+They obligingly repeated to Burke that they had arrived to take the powder and weapons and were prepared to assault the town.
 Burke brought this news back to Browne around 4:00 pm.
-Rather than advance further on Nassau, Nicholas and his force, consisting of 200 marines and 50 sailors, remained at Fort Montagu that night.
+Rather than advance further on Nassau, Nicholas and his force, consisting of 200 Marines and 50 sailors, remained at Fort Montagu that night.
 Browne held a war council that evening, in which the decision was made to attempt the removal of the gunpowder.
 At midnight, 162 of 200 barrels of gunpowder were loaded onto Mississippi Packet and HMS St John, and at 2:00 am they sailed out of Nassau harbor, bound for St. Augustine, Florida.
 This feat was made possible because Hopkins had neglected to post even a single ship to guard the harbor's entrance channels, leaving the fleet safely anchored in Hanover Sound.
-Nicholas' marines occupied Nassau without resistance the next morning after a leaflet written by Hopkins was distributed throughout the town.
+Marines occupied Nassau without resistance the next morning after a leaflet written by Hopkins was distributed throughout the town.
 (Note: The leaflet stated: "To the Gentlemen, Freemen, & Inhabitants of the Island of New Providence: The reasons of my landing an armed force on the island is in order to take possession of the powder and warlike stores belonging to the Crown, and if I am not opposed in putting my design in execution the persons and property of the inhabitants shall be safe, neither shall they be suffered to be hurt in case they make no resistance.")
 They were met en route by a committee of the town's leaders, who offered up the town's keys.